Wendy Floyd Murphy

 Wendy Floyd Murphy, of Wallace, NC, was appointed by the North Carolina General Assembly in 2017 to serve on the Board of Governors of the University of North Carolina System.
 Her term will end in 2021.

-Murphy is the chair of the Committee on Personnel and Tenure and serves on the Committee on Historically Minority-Serving Institutions.
+Murphy is the vice chair of the Board, and serves on the Committee on Budget and Finance and on the Committee on Audit, Risk Management, and Compliance Committee.

 In 2004, Murphy Family Ventures was formed to manage the day-to-day operations of the Murphy family businesses.
 Murphy is involved in the hospitality segment, which includes the River Landing community, Mad Boar Restaurant, and a hotel.